 2) Experience.
 By hiring a developer, you are making a leap of faith that they know what they are doing.
 Generally speaking, experience coincides with cost — you won’t find many (if any) experienced developers working for cheap.
 The market tends to work these things out naturally — an inexperienced developer, overpricing their work, will end up breaking something or getting in over his/her head and will end up getting negative feedback of one form or another and lose clients.

 The more you are willing to value these two things in a potential developer, the better the developer you’ll end up with.
 Anyone can write code, but not everyone comes with the experience and expertise to write good code.
 If you are unwilling to apply value to your potential developer’s time and experience, you are unlikely to end up with a very good developer.

+When I was a meat-eater, I couldn’t fathom being vegetarian.
+It just didn’t seem possible.
+Then I cut out red meat and pork, but I couldn’t imagine not eating chicken or fish.
 Then I stopped eating chicken, but the choices for most vegetarians, it seemed, on menus when we went to restaurants was so limited, I thought that’s… Continue reading Perspective